-Strengthening and broadening the community through education
+Strengthening and broadening the SoI community through education

 Our educational mission is to advance interdisciplinary understanding, knowledge, skills of analysis, and application of science of information techniques and tools to problems across multiple domains at both undergraduate and graduate levels.
-The education program has developed an Information Frontiers Initiative with two overarching goals and supporting activities.
-View our current education outcomes summary.
+The education program has developed an Information Frontiers Initiative with two foundational goals and supporting activities.
+View our education outcomes summary.

 - Strengthen the community through student workshops annually that increase knowledge exchange, skills development, and foster research collaborations.

 - Build research collaboration experiences by forming and supporting student research teams across all Center institutions.
 These teams work together throughout the year.

 - Broaden the community Students from a broad range of universities participate in activities.
 Over 100 universities have been represented at our activities.
 In addition to workshops and student teams, a range of seminars are offered, both online and in person.